sudharsonofficial/Text2Image-colab/README.md

 ## Comments

-- For more information see [Stable Diffusion - What, Why, How?](https://youtu.be/ltLNYA3lWAQ)
+- For more information see [Stable Diffusion - What, Why, How?](https://youtu.be/ltLNYA3lWAQ) and [creating streamlit app using ngrok](https://youtu.be/MUD-pBOnvdo)